Arita16/Correlation-Table/README.md

 ## Identification and Analysis of Imaging-Genomic Signatures to Study Recurrence in Breast Cancers

-This repository shows the spearman rank correlation analysis related to the paper titled *"Identification and Analysis of Imaging-Genomic Signatures to Study Recurrence in Breast Cancers"*
+This repository shows the spearman rank correlation analysis related to the paper titled *"Identification and Analysis of Imaging-Genomic Signatures to Study Recurrence in Breast Cancers"* [DOI: 10.1109/EMBC40787.2023.10339965](https://ieeexplore.ieee.org/document/10339965)

 The results of the statistically significant  association (adjusted p-value<0.05) between pathomic and imaging features are given in the table below: